MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 ---
+author: bradben
+description: Learn how to install the Quantum Development Kit (QDK) to develop Python host programs that call Q# operations. ms.author: v-benbra ms.date: 02/01/21 ms.service: azure-quantum ms.subservice: qdk ms.topic: quickstart
+no-loc: ['Q#', '$$v']
 title: Develop with Q# and Python
-description: Learn how to install the Quantum Development Kit (QDK) to develop Python host programs that call Q# operations.
-author: bradben
-ms.author: v-benbra
-ms.date: 02/01/2021
-ms.topic: quickstart
 uid: microsoft.quantum.install-qdk.overview.python
-no-loc: ['Q#', '$$v']
 ---

 # Use the QDK to develop with Q# and Python